Valuation

 What is Copado's revenue?

-Copado generates $140M in revenue.
+Copado generates an estimated $140M in annual revenue.

 Who founded Copado?